Geumsahoedong-dong

-Geumsahoedong-dong (금사회동동; 錦絲回東洞) is a dong (neighborhood) in Geumjeong District, Busan, South Korea.
+Geumsahoedong-dong is a dong (neighborhood) in Geumjeong District, Busan, South Korea.
 It encompasses the entirety of Geumsa-dong and Hoedong-dong, both of which are administrative subdivisions.

 Geumsahoedong-dong is situated in the northeastern part of Busan, an area characterized by a mix of residential neighborhoods and local commerce.
 The district is well-connected by public transportation, including the Busan Metro Line 4, which serves the region.